BhuvanaVengatesan/BhuvanaVengatesan/README.md

 I'm bhuvaneswari, a self taught Data Analyst and SQL enthusiast from Pondicherry.
 - Technical Editor Background with 2 year of professional experience
 - I want to kickstart my career in Data Analytics
 - Loves working with Data and learning new skills.
-I self-taught myself SQL and Python
+I self-taught myself SQL, Python and Power BI
 ## 📚 Projects
 Welcome to my portfolio, where I showcase my [project](https://github.com/BhuvanaVengatesan/Portfolio/blob/main/README.md)
 ## 🛠️ Tools